Paradeluxe/Praditor/README.md

 ## .TextGrid related

-### 🧹 I wanna temporarily clear the annotations

-Hit `Clear`.
-This does not delete/change the .TextGrid file.
+`Clear` If you want to temporarily clear the annotations, this does not delete/change the .TextGrid file.
 It's safe.

-### ✍️ Oh no, I want the cleared annotations back

-Hit `Read`. _Praditor_ will go back to the .TextGrid and present whatever is in it.
+`Read` If you want the cleared annotations back. _Praditor_ will go back to the .TextGrid and present whatever is in it.

-### 👀 Hide/Show annotations

-Press `Onset`/`Offset` (sometimes they are the number of Onsets/Offsets).
+`Onset`/`Offset` to hide/show annotations on the screen (also does not change the .TextGrid).

 ## 📊 Parameters